top of page

 Marvel Super Heroes Arcade1Up

-Arcade1Up makes dreams come true with a practical sized modern home arcade cabinet with perfect ports of 2 of the best 90s fighters, Marvel Super Heroes & X-Men Children of the Atom, plus The Punisher for Sega Genesis.
-Seems too good to be true.
+Arcade1Up makes dreams come true with a practical sized modern home arcade cabinet with perfect ports of two of the best '90s fighters, Marvel Super Heroes and X-Men Children of the Atom, plus The Punisher for Sega Genesis.
+Outside the price tag, it seems too good to be true!

 Release: Nov 11, 2019